Miami, FL Car Accident Attorney

 Dealing with insurance companies after your accident

-Very soon after a car accident occurs and you report it to the insurance company, you will get a call from the at-fault driver’s insurance company claims adjuster.
+Very soon after a car accident occurs and you report it to the insurance company, you will get a call from the at-fault driver’s insurance claims adjuster.
 You need to avoid making any statements.
 Please understand that they will record anything you say and can potentially use your words against you when determining a settlement.
 Inform them that you have an attorney and you would like your attorney to handle all communications.
 Insurance companies are not your friend.
 Their purpose is to pay as little as possible in a settlement.

 Why Do You Need a Lawyer?